FY 2016

 Places to visit include children’s centers and daycare centers.

-/ Higashiyama Ward]
+[Kyoto Women’s University / Higashiyama Ward]

-Shirakawa Minna no Jizo Bon Ochanoko-kai
+Shirakawa Minna no Jizo Bon Ochanokokai

 [Kyoto Kacho University, Kyoto Tachibana University, Ritsumeikan University, Hanazono University / Higashiyama Ward]

-Higashiyama-style Hell Picture Jizo Bon ~Rooting Work~ Kyoto University of Art and Design Modern Industrial Heritage Art Revitalization Project "Maka-dori X." [Kyoto University of Art and Design
+東山的hell絵地蔵盆~Work to take root~ Kyoto University of Art and Design, Modern Industrial Heritage Art Revitalization Project “Makadori X.”

 Shin-Omiya Shopping Street Soratane 2016 Soratane Project